Art & CultureArt & Culture

 Where: Via Vandelli (Statale 12 – Nuova Estense) | Montale Rangone

-Thanks to life reconstructions and experimental archaeology projects, today, this outdoor archaeological park traces back the almost 4-century-long story of Terramara di Montale, which was a fortified village during the Bronze Age (between the 16th and the early 13th century B.C.)
+An open-air archaeological park which, thanks to authentic reconstructions and experimental archaeology projects, traces the history of almost four centuries of life in the terramara of Montale, a fortified village from the Bronze Age dating back to between the 16th and early 13th centuries BC.

 Where: Via Lazzaro Spallanzani, 1 | Reggio nell’Emilia

-This building hosts several ancient collections and artworks with different functions and dating back to different historical periods.
+This museum hosts several ancient collections and artworks dating back to different historical periods.

-As far as archaeology concerns, the Roman mosaics, the Chierici Museum, the Portico dei Marmi (Roman section), the Roman Museum, the Prehistory and Protohistory Museum are worth a visit.
+As far as archaeology concerns, you cannot miss the Roman mosaics, the Chierici Museum, the Portico dei Marmi (Roman section), the Roman Museum, the Prehistory and Protohistory Museum.

 The National Archaeological Museum of Parma